Wellingborough and Kingswood ‘particularly challenging’, PM insists after defeat

 But senior Conservative MP Sir Jacob Rees-Mogg sought to play down the importance of the results for predicting what will happen at the general election.

-He told PA: “By-elections are an opportunity for people not to turn out, to protest, and at ensuing general elections they don’t give a consistent guide to what happens.”
+He told the PA news agency: “By-elections are an opportunity for people not to turn out, to protest, and at ensuing general elections they don’t give a consistent guide to what happens.”

-In his victory speech, Mr Egan thanked the people of Kingswood for putting their trust in him.
+In his victory speech, Mr Egan thanked the people of Kingswood for putting their trust in him and hit out at “Rishi’s recession” – a phrase that is fast becoming a Labour slogan following Thursday’s dismal economic figures.